 Before we tell you everything you might want to know, we’d first like to thank you for kindly choosing our town for your conference.
-We’re happy and grateful you are here!
+We’re so very happy and grateful you are here!

 Let’s Get Started (with the fun)

 Not to undermine anyone’s work ethic, but life is about work and fun.
 So when you check-in at either the Ventura Beach Marriott or the Four Points by Sheraton Ventura Harbor Resort, think fun and look for Visit Ventura’s volunteers on Monday.
 They’ll be manning a table in the lobby.
-They’ll provide you with any information you need AND a promo code that will save you $4 off any boat trip — including whale watching trips — with Island Packers Cruises.
-Happy coincidence, you’re here in Ventura at Show Time.
-Winter is prime whale-watching season here in Ventura, and if you haven’t seen one of the world’s most magnificent creatures, you can remedy that.
-And it’s as easy as it gets.
-Island Packers boats leave from Ventura Harbor, which, depending on which hotel you’re in, is either a five-minute or a ten-minute drive (everything in Ventura is close).
-With this kind of magic so close at hand, it’s a shouldn’t miss.
+They’ll provide you with any information you need — and answer any questions you have.
+You can also call (or visit) our Visitors Center (805-641-1400; 101 South California Street).

 0.8 miles from Four Points by Sheraton

 2.7 miles from the Ventura Beach Marriott